The myRA Retirement Plan has Launched: Here’s Everything you Need to Know

 There are a few things that are limiting, at best, with the myRA:

 - Contribution cap: participants could save up to $15,000, or for a maximum of 30 years.
-If the goal is to make retirement more accessible to everyone, why cap savings at $15k?
+If the goal is to make retirement more accessible to everyone, why cap savings at $15k before switching over to a more risky private sector account?

 - Limiting Returns: investors who are more comfortable with risk (and if you’re in Gen X or Y, you should fall in to this category) could achieve significantly higher returns by investing in the broader market, versus myRA.

-The concept of myRA is exciting – a new retirement account that offers principal protection and no fees.
-Basically serving as a complement to Social Security and 401K/IRA funds, all while comfortably outpacing inflation.
+I’ve grown to be quite a big fan of myRA because it is a retirement account that offers principal protection and no fees.
+It can basically serve as a complement to Social Security and 401K/IRA funds, all while comfortably outpacing inflation.

-So why the F does the treasury want to limit a good thing to $15k in savings and make it employer-driven?
+I only have one problem – why the heck does the treasury want to limit a good thing to $15k in savings?
 It’s almost as if they are looking at the account as a bridge to bigger/better savings (which, as a country, we’ve shown we can’t do).
 What happens when people hit the very low $15k bar?
 They move over to a Roth where they lose all their money in risky investments and give up on retirement saving altogether?

 - What’s your take on the myRA?